CultureFactsSecurity and Serenity: Iceland's Remarkable Crime Rate

 The Culture

-Believe it or not, culture places a huge part in crime rates and safety in a country.
+Believe it or not, culture plays a huge part in crime rates and safety in a country.
 Think of it as the outcome of good morals.
 If the people of Iceland are happy and agree that violence is mostly unnecessary, that will reflect in most of the country.

-Icelanders believe in equal rights which provides an utter sense of happiness.
+Icelanders believe in equal rights, which provides an utter sense of happiness.
 Treating everyone equally is a huge deal here.
-This means someone wealthy will have most of the same opportunities as someone who is poor.
+This means someone wealthy will have most of the same opportunities as someone poor.
 There is also a law in place that women can’t be paid less than men for the same work.
 This is called the Equal Wage Management Standard and it was introduced in 2018.

 Icelanders follow Viking tradition in most of their culture.
 This is also reflected in dinner spreads or the serving of traditional Icelandic foods.
 The Vikings ended up being peaceful towards the end of their era.
 While some came to fight, others came peacefully, to simply settle.
 The Icelanders like to pick up where the Vikings left off.
 Providing and encouraging peacefulness to each other and visitors to the country.
 Therefore resulting in a happier place to live.